vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

 ## Running Opensplice DDS iShapes
 ### Linux:
-ospl_demo_ishapes is available in <installation>/bin folder of Opensplice DDS installation directory.
+ospl_demo_ishapes is available in <installation>/bin directory of Opensplice DDS installation directory.
 To run it you should need to simply do the following:

       $ source <install-location>/release.com
       $ ospl_demo_ishapes &